TActually/AutoSHIfT/README.md

 6) Create a log.<BR>
 7) Display a notification when the processes is complete.
 The notification has to be clicked to be dismissed.<BR>

 ** The script will look for the logged in user automatically.
-If you have more than 1 user logged in on your machine, then you may want to edit the script and manually enter the user that the script should be installed under.
+If you have more than 1 user logged in on your machine, or you just want to specify a different user, then you may want to edit the script and manually enter the user that the script should be installed under.
+The variable is specifically noted towards the top of script.

 *** The default settings for the number of backup copies to keep is 10.
 This can be adjusted in the script.
+The variable is noted towards the top of script

 Inspiration for this script comes from<BR>
 https://gitlab.com/gobonja/timeshift-autosnap <BR>